LuEtcheverry/academic_web/content/_index.md

 <!--<img align="right" src="luciana_etcheverry_n1.jpg" width = 30> -->

-I am a fifth-year Ph.D.Candidate in the Department of Economics at University of Oregon.
-I study development and labor economics utilizing married of applied microeconometric techniques.
+I am a fifth-year Ph.D. candidate in the Department of Economics at the University of Oregon.
+I study development and labor economics utilizing myriad of applied microeconometric techniques.
 I focus on issues relating to family policies, financial inclusion and crime.

 Fields of Study: Development Economics, Labor Economics, Applied Econometrics, Gender Economics.

 I will be available on the job market in the 2020-2021 academic year.
 {{< figure >}}
 {{< figure >}}